 What It's Actually Like to Live Inside a 1,700-Year-Old Roman Palace: A Split Local Speaks

-Marko Jurić was born in Split in 1988, inside the walls of Diocletian's Palace.
+Marko Jurić was born in Split in 1988 — inside the walls of Diocletian's Palace.
 Not near the palace.
 Inside it.
 His family's apartment occupies the third floor of a building whose ground-floor walls are original 4th-century Roman construction.
 His bathroom shares a wall with a column that Emperor Diocletian's architects carved from Egyptian granite.

 Luka Ice Cream & Cakes

-What's the biggest misconception tourists have about Split?
+The biggest misconception tourists have about Split

-Split needs three days minimum.
+Give Split three days minimum.
 One for the palace and old town.
 One for Marjan Hill and the beaches.
 One for an island day trip — Hvar or Brač or Vis.
 Four days is better, because then you have time to sit at a Riva café for two hours and do nothing, which is the most Dalmatian thing you can do.

-Where do locals actually eat?
+Where locals actually eat

 Konoba Matejuška: Right on the tiny fishing harbor at the west end of the Riva.
 Grilled fish, black risotto (crni rižoto), and octopus salad.
 Mains €10-16.
 The fishermen are literally behind you.